9 Good looking charts in the demos

 - Read more

 Creating good-looking charts isn't terribly difficult - for some people.
-If like me you're rather (very) limited in graphical abilities then creating attractive charts is not always as straightforward as it sounds.
+If, like me, you're rather (very) limited in graphical abilities then creating attractive charts is not always as straightforward as it sounds.
 If you have a graphical designer on hand it can be easy - simply ask them for a mock-up that you can copy the styling from or present them with a chart and say "Make it look pretty!".
 But if you're not fortunate enough to have a designer to hand then you're on your own (by the way, on a completely unrelated side-note did you know that Google Image Search is a very good tool - just thought I would throw that into the mix).

 Back to the point of this post though - RGraph gives you the tools to create great-looking charts - and here are some examples.
 Out of the box, RGraph charts look pretty standard - but using the configuration options you can create some pretty good-looking things!
 And by combining charts like the meters/gauges/progress bars you can create some good-looking dashboards too.
 So - on to the charts: